StarWatchr

 About NGC 4321 (M100)

-NGC 4321 offers a subtle but interesting view and appears as a soft glow.
+NGC 4321 is a rewarding deep-sky target and is visible as a compact luminous region.
 It is quite faint.

 Current visibility